Ethiq/Learning-to-be-based/README.md

 Instead:

-1.focus on apps
+>focus on apps
-2.focus on users
+>focus on users
-3.focus on real activity
+>focus on real activity

 This is why some analysts say: